 Move from ambition to action, accountability, and implementation

 Reduce carbon emissions and methane emissions simultaneously

 A collaborative climate and innovation exchange at COP27

-Join CATF experts and partners at our COP27 Zero-Carbon Future pavilion (located in the Blue Zone) where climate advocates, government officials, industry leaders, and experts from around the world take on the hardest climate and energy questions, share innovative solutions, and highlight the opportunities we have to transform the global energy system to address climate change.
+CATF experts and partners worked together at our COP27 Zero-Carbon Future pavilion where climate advocates, government officials, industry leaders, and experts from around the world took on the hardest climate and energy questions, shared innovative solutions, and highlighted the opportunities we have to transform the global energy system to address climate change.

-Sign up today to receive updates from our experts on the ground at COP27.
+Sign up today to receive updates on the climate challenge.